-And if you can't get seem to get enough banana recipes in your life, you can also try these awesome banana nutella crepes or gluten free banana bread.
+And if you can't get seem to get enough banana recipes in your life, you can also try these awesome banana Nutella crepes or gluten free banana bread.

 🌿 Ingredients